 Estonia has become an interesting choice when it comes to changing the country of residence, as well as the work environment.
-However, one must follow specific procedures in order to receive a work permit in Estonia, as well as resident permit in this country.
+However, one must follow specific procedures in order to receive a work and residence permit in Estonia.

 Estonia functions under the Citizen of European Union Act.
 This act regulated the residence permits specifically issued to residents of the European Union countries, as well as EEA and Swiss Confederation.
 If a member of the above mentioned countries has a valid travel document or identity card, he can become an Estonian resident without the need of a resident permit, but only for a period of three months.